Quarr Abbey, Isle of Wight

 north-west corner of the complex.

-placed, which indicates the rhythm of everyday life minutely.
+the rhythm of everyday life minutely.

 |